omeka/Documentation/source/Reference/libraries/globals/examples/queue_js_file.rst

-Load one javascript file from the default 'javascripts' folder:
+Load one javascript file from the default 'javascripts' folder within the theme directory:

 .. code-block:: php